rahul1368/byheap/README.md

 **[BinaryHeap](https://en.wikipedia.org/wiki/Binary_heap) constructor accepts two parameters (List< item >,type).**

-* **First parameter** is a list of items (nodes) , where list represent in order traversal of complete binary tree node values.First element of list represent the root of given complete binary tree.
+* **First parameter** is a list of items (nodes) , where each item of the list will be an object,with an attribute key(its value will be considered the priority of the item).

+  If you pass first parameter as a list of numbers, then each number will be considered as the priority of items correspondingly.

-* **Second Parameter** is type of Binary Heap i.e. Max Heap or Min Heap
+* **Second Parameter** is type of Priority Queue i.e. implementation by Binary Max Heap or Binary Min Heap

 * **Type** can accept two values 1 (for Max Heap) or 2 (for Min Heap).

+  Relation between (node or item)'s priority and (node or item)'s key attribute value will depend on this parameter value.

+  So if you want that item's with high key attribute value should have high priority in priority queue,then pass 1 as second parameter value.

+  Otherwise if you want that item's with low key attribute value should have high priority in priority queue,then pass 2 as second parameter value.

     **Constructor Signature :** BinaryHeap(List< item >,type)

-    Here item could be a object with a special attribute named key(with value number) or a number or a number represented as string
+    Here item could be a object with a special attribute named key(with value of type number) or a number or a number represented as string

     **Example : item = {key:2,...} or 2 or '2'**